arunprazad001/arunprazad001/README.md

 <br />
-<h3 >A passionate full stack developer having specialization in frontend and backend development.
+<h3 >A passionate backend developer having specialization in backend development dedicated in developing robust applications that interact with the Backend part of web applications..
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 </h3>
 <!-- Hi, I'm **ARUN PRASAD**, a passionate **JAVA BACK-END DEVELOPER**  from india, currently studying @ **Masai School**.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I love collabrating on intetresting and challenging projects.
 I have a keen interest in learing new languages. -->